paulkarpenko/us-code-ui/uscode/title-50-war-and-national-defense/chapter-005-arsenals-armories-arms-and-war-material-generally.md

 (2) Each briefing required by paragraph (1) shall include—

-  (A) a description of each material described in that paragraph, including the objective to be achieved if funding is provided, in whole or in part, for the acquisition of the material to remedy the shortfall;
+  (A) a list of the materials described in that paragraph, and a description of each such material, including the objective to be achieved if funding is provided, in whole or in part, for the acquisition of the material to remedy the shortfall;

-  (B) an estimate of additional amounts required to provide such funding, if any; and
+  (B) an estimate of additional amounts required to provide such funding, if any;

-  (C) an assessment of the supply chain for each such material, including any assessment of any relevant risk in any such supply chain.
+  (C) an assessment of the supply chain for each such material, including any assessment of any relevant risk in any such supply chain;

+  (D) a list of such materials that are the highest priority to be acquired for the stockpile in the near term;

+  (E) verification that the National Defense Stockpile Manager manages and evaluates the stockpile using the most complete and accurate data provided by the military departments (as defined under [section 101(a) of title 10](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title10-section101/a&num=0&edition=prelim)), including a one-time description of the risks resulting from the inability of the armed services to provide the National Defense Stockpile Manager comprehensive data for all of its required strategic and critical materials; and

+  (F) the amounts appropriated by Congress to the stockpile for both the current fiscal year and the previous fiscal year; 11 So in original.
+The semicolon probably should be a period.

 ### Statutory Notes